 Cost (List), Cloudability’s newly introduced cost metric in Public Beta, will allow you to budget and forecast your cloud spend with a more consistent cost metric.
 In the past, using other cost metrics, for example, Cost (Total) or Cost (Adjusted), you’d see some fluctuations in monthly costs that are not necessarily due to the fluctuations in consumption.
 It’s rather due to your Cloud operators’ diligence, maximizing the coverage of resource usage by reservations, resulting in lower Cloud spend for the organization overall.
 While reservations can lower your overall spend, the beneficiaries can change monthly.
-When, what, and how much you consume are all variables in play; this can make the budget and forecasting challenging.
-Custom pricing can pose similar impacts as reservations do.
+When, what, and how much you consume are all variables in play.
+This can make the budget and forecasting challenging.
+Custom pricing and Spot Instances can pose similar impacts as reservations do.

 Cost (List) allows you to budget and forecast your cloud spend using a more consistent cost metric in a more conservative manner.
 This makes the metric a better fit for the more common approaches to budget and forecasting.

 The FAQ below will further explain how Cloudability generates Cost (List) values.
 The difference between Cost (List) and Cost (Total) or Cost (Adjusted) essentially shows the overall benefits of reservations and custom pricing.

 Additionally, in cases where specific cost metrics are not exposed to the end consumers, you could also use Cost (List) to chargeback the consumers (or business units, account groups, etc.)